LWSS/FFXIV-Trainer/README.md

 # Setup
-Find a base pointer address to the X coordinate in memory and replace all of the vectors in Memory.h with it :^)
+Compile with Visual Studio.
+Should work out of the box.

+Need testers :^)

 # Todo
-Make an address scanner/signature.
+Start using address scanner/signature for offsets.

 Add some more movement hacks.